So, your retirement plan is to live on your Social Security benefits? It might work. Much depends on the size of your checks and your lifestyle.

 Practice before you commit by sharing just one car.
-Experiment by walking more, riding your bike, hitching a ride with friends, taking public transportation if possible.
+Experiment by walking more, riding your bike, hitching a ride with friends, or taking public transportation if possible.

 Run the numbers to see if it’s worthwhile.
 You’ll make money by selling the vehicle, plus you’ll save on registration, auto insurance, gas, roadside insurance, oil and maintenance.

-7. Don’t spend a dime for entertainment
+7. Don’t spend a dime on entertainment

 You might be astounded at all the entertainment that’s free for the taking.
-You can cut your cable bill and stream entertainment for free.
+You can cut your cable bill and stream video entertainment for free.
 Stop paying for music and audiobooks.
 Read all the books, magazines and newspapers you want at the library or through library databases online.